 If you're putting your child onto your family plan, you need to set ground rules about how that phone will be used.
 If your child is going to use the phone socially, you may be able to set up unlimited texting, for example.
 Or, if the phone is only for calling home or checking in, you may be able to get away with a minimum plan.
 Sometimes you can even have certain features, like picture messaging, disabled completely.
 Or, you can set it up so that picture messaged is allowed only during certain times of the day, or is only available up to a certain dollar amount per billing cycle.
 Again, features vary depending on which provider you choose.

 A family plan may also make it easier to keep track of your cell phone usage and spending.
 Most plans allow you to go online at any time during the billing cycle and check usage.
 You can see your bill broken down into data used, calls made, calls received, and texts made and received.
 If you're extremely concerned about who's texting your child or what your child is texting, you can even look into third-party apps like My Mobile Watchdog.

 To sum up, if you're looking for a way to cut some costs at home, a family cell phone plan is a good option.

-For more about family and money-saving tips, check out the links on the next page.
+For more about family and money-saving tips, check out the links below.